 Here are some places to shop:

 - Online: Make sure the one you purchase is for "Southern Europe" or "So.
 Europe" and that it clearly states it works in Greece.
-Email the seller to make sure, because even if there is a clear picture of the item, it is almost impossible to tell from photos if the poles are the thinner, Greece-friendly variety or the thicker British variety.
+Read the reviews or email the seller to make sure, because even if there is a clear picture of the item, it is almost impossible to tell from photos if the poles are the thinner, Greece-friendly variety or the thicker British variety.

 - Home electronics stores: Big-box home electronics stores often carry international travel plugs.